 - If you have access to a lawn mower, shredding the leaves with it will accelerate their decomposition

 - Gather leaves (only) into a cage (see below) covered with tarp, or bin with air holes.
 Turn occasionally, keep aerated and moist.

 - If you don’t have a cage or bin, gathering into bin liners or rubble sacks with a few holes poked in will also work, but will not have the advantage of contact with the soil and its team of decomposing organisms.

 - Shredded, well-turned leaves can be ready in 6-12 months.
 Otherwise it may take 2-3 years to see the crumbly texture of humus that you are looking for.
 So start now and plan for the years ahead.

-- When ready mix your leaf mould with your woodchip mulch and create a wide (at least 1m) circle around your trees, leaving a ‘doughnut’ hole around the base of the trunk (to protect the graft-union from rot).
+- When your leaf mould is ready, mix it with your woodchip mulch and create a wide (at least 1m) circle around your trees, leaving a ‘doughnut’ hole around the base of the trunk to protect the graft-union from rot.
 The proportion should be about 3:1 woodchip to leaf mould.